Healthy Homes Assessment Tomoana

 What We Do

-As building inspectors, we handle all elements that come with professional house inspects.
-We are here to ensure that you make the best choice when it comes to purchasing your next property.
+As building inspectors, we take on all aspects involved in professional house Inspections.
+We’re here to make sure you make the right decision when buying your next home.

-We are serious about your investment We will conduct comprehensive examinations to ensure that you don’t be faced with any costly or unexpected unpleasant surprises, so you can relax and focus on the exciting aspects of buying or owning an home.
+We consider your investment to be a serious one We conduct detailed examinations to make sure you don’t get any unexpected or expensive surprises meaning you can relax and focus on the enjoyable aspects of owning or purchasing an home.

-We specialise in a range of services to make sure that you are fully informed of the condition of any property you may be contemplating buying or selling and also other solutions.
+We specialise in a range of solutions to ensure that you are completely informed of the condition of any property you might be thinking of buying or selling as well as additional solutions.

-Our systematic approach to your inspection of your home and the most up-to-date software technology which includes digital photos in the Report, you are able to actually see any issues discovered.
-Thanks to our comprehensive reporting it’s no wonder that we get so many clients recommending our service to family members and friends.
+Our systematic approach to your property inspection and the most up-to-date software technology that incorporates digital images into your document, you are able to actually see any issues that may be discovered.
+Because of our detailed report, it’s easy to understand why we receive so many clients who recommend our service to family and friends.

 Comprehensive Home Assessments